Malaysia Super League: Finances

 The FMLLP introduced a merit-point system in the 2016 season.
-Points will be awarded based on a team's league position, progress in the Cup competitions (Malaysia FA Cup and Malaysia Cup) and the number of live matches shown.
+Points are awarded based on a team's league position, progress in the cup competitions and the number of live matches shown.
 A point in the season is worth RM41,000.

-The money will be distributed twice per season, first a basic payment out of league sponsorship, and at the end of the season where all the merit-points have been calculated.
-For the 2016 season, the first basic payment consisted of a 30 percent cut out of RM70 Million in league sponsorship.
-The Professional Footballers Association of Malaysia (PFAM) is one of the active members in pursuing the issue of unpaid salaries.
+The money is distributed twice per season, first a basic payment out of league sponsorship, and at the end of the season where all the merit-points have been calculated.
+For the 2016 season, the first basic payment consisted of a 30 percent cut out of RM70 million in league sponsorship.
+The Professional Footballers Association of Malaysia (PFAM) is one of the active members in the issue of unpaid salaries.

 Media coverage

 Radio Televisyen Malaysia (RTM), a free-to-air channel, have been broadcasting domestic football even before the formation of the Malaysia Super League.
 They continued to broadcast the league most of the time exclusively until the end of 2010 where Astro Media were announced as sponsors and managed the broadcasting rights of the league for four years spanning from 2011 until the 2014 season.
 During this time, the league was broadcast to one of the cable channels of Astro Media, which was Astro Arena alongside the RTM for the free-to-air broadcast.
 In 2015, Astro lost the broadcasting rights for the league where the rights were given to Media Prima, a parent company of multiple free-to-air channels alongside RTM.

 The broadcasting rights for the 2016 season were given to Media Prima for three years with a maximum of three games in each matchweek that was shown live on television.
 In 2018, TM bought the exclusive rights of the coverage until 2025.
 The coverage was aired by Unifi TV (excluding 2019), iflix (until 2019), Media Prima (until 2019), and RTM (excluding 2019).